 (Great AP Art History connection to Rachel Ruysch’s still-life Fruits and Insects.)

-Temmerman’s felt like entering into a mini Willy Wonka store-front with its jars filled with candies of all colors and shapes.
+Temmerman’s shop in Ghent felt like entering into a mini Willy Wonka store-front with its jars filled with candies of all colors and shapes.
 Their specialty is the cuberdon, a pyramidal-shaped filled with raspberry jam.
 Will really liked these candies, I however, did not.

 These are like hot dog stands in New York and you can add ingredients to make this a “full” meal,” albeit not a healthy one.
 The quality of Belgian fries are decided by four factors: